duniter/blog-posts/posts/2015-08-11-theoretical.md

 ### To summarize

 uCoin's blockchain can be compared to Bitcoin's blockchain: a great book tracing the history of each membership inside the Community along with the transactions of its users.
-With the blockchain, we have the **fundamental referential** of the[Relative Money Theory](http://wiki.creationmonetaire.info/) (humans), and the flow of transactions emitted by the currency users.
+With the blockchain, we have the **fundamental referential** of the [Relative Money Theory](http://vit.free.fr/TRM/en_US/) (humans), and the flow of transactions emitted by the currency users.

 ## A free economy

 The goal of all this is to allow people to participate to a _free economy_ thanks to a _free currency_.
 What is a free economy?
-[Relative Money Theory (french)](http://wiki.creationmonetaire.info/) defines it through 4 economic freedoms:
+[Relative Money Theory](http://vit.free.fr/TRM/en_US/) defines it through 4 economic freedoms:

 *   **The freedom to choose your currency system**: because money should not be imposed
 *   **The freedom to access resources**: because we _all_ should have access to economic & monetary resources